 Most German enterprises use direct marketing to sell their products and services.
 The most frequently used formats are email and Internet marketing, telephone marketing, direct mail and inserts in publications.
 It is important to know the pitfalls of using direct marketing as a selling tool in Germany.
 Data protection and privacy laws are stringent, and consumer protection guidelines and competitive advertising are also highly regulated.
 Companies should consult with a lawyer before raising, storing or processing any sort of data in Germany.
 Other potential challenges regard the laws pertaining to unfair competition and rebates.

 Dealing with joint ventures ranks among the most difficult jobs under German competition law.
-In Germany, joint venture legislation falls under the purview of the Federal Cartel Office (Bundeskartellamt: www.bundeskartellamt.de.
-The law requires that a joint venture must exercise “genuine entrepreneurial” activities.
+In Germany, joint venture legislation falls under the purview of the Federal Cartel Office (Bundeskartellamt) The law requires that a joint venture must exercise “genuine entrepreneurial” activities.
 Under German law, this means:

 German antitrust law does not, in the absence of a dominant market position, restrict the owner’s freedom to use her/his industrial property rights, including the exploitation of a patented innovation.

 Selling to German government entities is not an easy process.
-German government procurement is formally non-discriminatory and compliant with the GATT Agreement on Government Procurement and the European Community's procurement directives.
+German government procurement is formally non-discriminatory and compliant with the WTO Government Procurement Agreement (GPA) and EU-wide legislation under the EU Public Procurement Directives..
 That said, it is a major challenge to compete head-to-head with major German or other EU suppliers who have established long-term ties with purchasing entities.

 Government procurement in Europe is governed by both international obligations under the WTO Government Procurement Agreement (GPA) and EU-wide legislation under the EU Public Procurement Directives.
 U.S.-based companies are allowed to bid on public tenders covered by the GPA, while European subsidiaries of U.S. companies may bid on all public procurement contracts covered by the EU Directives in the European Union.

-The EU directives on public procurement have recently been revised and new legislation on concession has also been adopted.
+The EU directives on public procurement have been revised and legislation on concession has also been adopted.
 Member States were required to transpose the provisions of the new directives by April 16, 2016.
-The four relevant legislations are:
+The four relevant directives:

 The EU has three remedy directives imposing common standards for all Member States to abide by in case bidders identify discriminatory public procurement practices.

-Electronic versions of the procurement documentation must be available through an internet URL immediately on publication of the Official Journal of the European Union (OJEU) contract notice.
-Full electronic communication (with some exceptions) will become mandatory for public contracts 4.5 years after the Public Contracts Directive 2014/24 comes into force (i.e. October 2018).
-For central purchasing bodies, the deadline is three years (April 2017).
+Electronic versions of the procurement documentation must be available through an internet URL immediately upon publication of the Official Journal of the European Union (OJEU) contract notice.
+Full electronic communication (with some exceptions) are mandatory for all public contracts since October 2018.
+Central purchasing bodies are required to publish their contracts and requests for tenders since April 2017.

-Electronic invoicing (e-invoicing) will be introduced from the 3rd quarter of 2018, based on the requirement set forth in Directive 2014/55/EU.
+Electronic invoicing (e-invoicing) was introduced beginning of the 3rd quarter of 2018, based on the requirement set forth in Directive 2014/55/EU.
 The Directive makes the receipt and processing of electronic invoices in public procurement obligatory.
-Standards for e-invoicing are being developed by the European Committee for Standardisation (CEN).
+Standards for e-invoicing are being developed by the European Committee for Standardization (CEN).

 There are also restrictions in the EU coverage of the GPA that apply specifically to U.S.-based companies.
 U.S. companies are not allowed to bid on works and services contracts procured by sub-central public contracting authorities in the following sectors:

 Distribution channels are varied and similar to the United States.
 There are certain restrictions, however, concerning multi-level networking systems, i.e., so-called snowball or pyramid distribution systems.
-More information: www.wettbewerbszentrale.de
+More information can be found here.

 Most international express delivery companies are active in Germany.
 Large players include DHL and Hermes (both headquartered in Germany), FedEx and UPS.
-These companies ship domestically and internationally, provide a wide range of delivery options and prices, and have grown significantly as a result of e-commerce.
-The express delivery industry had 209,000 employees in Germany in 2015; almost 3 billion packages were shipped.
+These companies ship domestically and internationally, provide a wide range of delivery options and prices and have grown significantly as a result of e-commerce.
+The German express delivery industry had 238,600 employees in 2018 and more than 3.5 billion packages were shipped.

 Success in the German market, as elsewhere around the world, requires long-term commitment to market development and sales backup, especially if U.S. companies are to overcome the geographic handicap with respect to European competitors.
 Germans at times perceive U.S. suppliers as tending to process a U.S. domestic order before taking care of an export sale, or being quick to bypass a local distributor to deal directly with its customer.
 Some German entrepreneurs with selective experience with U.S. companies are skeptical about their long-term commitment and after-sales support.
 U.S. firms entering Germany today are generally aware of the factors that make for a successful export relationship and are ready to establish a credible support network.
 However, U.S. firms should be ready to address any lingering doubts from prospective German clients/partners.